NerdStoke/home_cloud/README.md

 4. After a few minutes, run the command `arp -a` again.
 The new IP is your Pi's IP.

-##Configuring the Raspberry Pi
+## Configuring the Raspberry Pi

-On the Raspberry Pi, run the following commands:
+On the Raspberry Pi, the default login is the user `pi` with password `raspberry`.

+Once logged in, this can be changed with the command `sudo passwd`

+Next, run the following commands:

 - `sudo apt update`